Searching for assets

 Curator version supported from this article: 4.0

-This article describes multiple ways in which you can filter what assets appear in the asset pane for you to view, manage and work with.
+This article explains the different ways you can filter assets in the asset pane, making it easier to view, manage, and work with your media.

-NOTE: If an asset has an alpha channel, the background of the thumbnail will appear as checkered.
-File formats include .mogrt, png, and tiff.
+Note: If an asset contains an alpha channel, its thumbnail background will appear checkered.
+Supported formats include .mogrt, .png, and .tiff.

 Clip Link at a glance